 The more he learned, the clearer his path became.
 Mark realized denying his fears about commitment would only end in disaster.
 So three months after he’d gotten engaged, he decided to break things off and start again as a single adult.

 His newfound understanding of relationships gave him the courage to live life on his own terms.
 And he never looked back.
 A few years ago, Mark left his sales job to pursue his passion for helping others understand their emotions and cultivate fulfilling relationships.
 Now Mark Groves is a celebrated motivational speaker, writer, and coach who specializes in interpersonal connections and communication.

 “I started working as a coach and giving relationship advice to hold myself responsible,” he said.
 “If I write it and say it, I’d better do it.”

 Backed by years of observation and research, Mark is a knowledgeable, thoughtful, and compassionate resource for anyone seeking relationship advice.
 He travels across the country to give talks about authenticity, connection, responsibility, and choice.
 “It’s important to build relational skills.
 We make mistakes, not because we’re broken, but because we aren’t taught a different way,” he said.
 “I want to show people how to turn conflict into intimacy.”

-Every year, his Masters of the Universe Summit hosts informative coaching sessions and uplifting parties to motivate attendees in a two-day journey of self-discovery.
-Held in Vancouver, this jam-packed weekend experience empowers over 200 people on a quest to improve their lives in some way.
+His Masters of the Universe Summit has hosted informative coaching sessions and uplifting parties to motivate attendees in a two-day journey of self-discovery.
+Held in Vancouver, this jam-packed weekend experience empowered over 200 people on a quest to improve their lives in some way.